wrench-project/wrench/examples/basic-examples/io-pagecache/README.md

-This exmaple simulator is modified to simulate pipelines with the use of page cache and writeback devices.
+The example simulators in this directory are similar to the simulators in the bare-metal-bag-of-task directory, but just modified to enavle the use of page cache and writeback devices.

 There are 3 experimental scenarios implemented.
 In every experiment, we run a number of pipelines, each pipeline consists of 3 sequential tasks, which read an input file,